Best Eyelid Scrubs and Eyelid Wipes for Blepharitis | Eye Love Cares

 Another reason that eyelid scrubs for blepharitis are great is the fact that you can add eyelid scrubs to your regular hygiene routine in order to prevent future cases of blepharitis and to keep the eyelids healthy.
 This will improve the overall health of your eyes.
 Keep reading to learn more about how eyelid scrubs for blepharitis can relieve your symptoms, and how to find the best eyelid wipes for blepharitis.

 Do you have blepharitis?

 Blepharitis is an inflammation of the eyelids.
 Blepharitis is a very noticeable condition.
 If you are dealing with inflamed, crusty, or irritated eyelids, then it is likely that you have blepharitis.
 This condition makes your eyelids itchy, irritated, and red.
 This condition also causes the accumulation of dandruff or crust like particles to develop along the eyelash line.
-This common eye condition is caused by bacteria, Demodex mites, and existing skin conditions like rosacea.
+This common eye condition may be caused by bacteria, demodex mites, and existing skin conditions like rosacea.

-Posterior blepharitis develops in the inner edge of the eyelid where the lid meets the eyeball.
+Posterior blepharitis develops on the inner edge of the eyelid where the lid meets the eyeball.
 This type of blepharitis is usually caused by a blockage or inflammation of the eyelid’s oil glands.
-This type of blepharitis is very likely to recur.

 Blepharitis comes in two main forms.
 The type of blepharitis is determined by which part of your eyelid becomes inflamed.
 Anterior blepharitis occurs along the eyelash line.
-Anterior blepharitis is curable and easy to treat with eyelid scrubs for blepharitis.
-It is usually caused by dandruff, bacteria, allergens, or mites that develop around the eyelids or in the eyelashes.
+Blepharitis can be easy to treat with eyelid scrubs and overall eyelid hygiene.
+This condition is usually caused by dandruff, bacteria, allergens, or mites that develop around the eyelids or in the eyelashes.